nathannguyenq/git-games-workshop2/README.md

 **Find the commit that broke master**

 Inside the master branch, you'll find a script called *broken.sh*.
 One of the commits broke this script.
 You'll need to find the commit ID!
 Add that commit ID to a new file called "broken.txt".

+**hint** *broken.sh was fine at commit "8f4d9f6eb7e579a2cd5611c2dd3a296e96ca555f".
+The change that broke it came sometime after.*

 ### Challenge 3
 **Rebase a branch onto master**